Timothy Law Snyder: Career

-Snyder's higher education career began as a graduate student and teacher at the University of Toledo in the Department of Mathematics from 1981 to 1983.
-From 1984 to 1987, Snyder taught in the Program in Statistics and Operations research at Princeton University, then he taught in the Department of Civil Engineering during the 1986–1987 school year.
+Snyder's higher education career began as a graduate student and teacher at the University of Toledo in the department of mathematics from 1981 to 1983.
+From 1984 to 1987, Snyder taught in the program in statistics and operations research at Princeton University, then he taught in the department of civil engineering during the 1986–1987 school year.

-Snyder began teaching at Georgetown University in Washington, D.C. in 1987 as an assistant professor of computer science.
-He served as adjunct associate dean for science education in the College of Arts and Sciences from 1993 to 1995.
-He was chair of Georgetown’s Department of Computer Science from 1994 to 1995, and from 1995 to 1999 he was the first dean of science at Georgetown University.
-Snyder was the Wright Family Distinguished Professor in the Department of Computer Science from 1997 to 2001.
+Snyder began teaching at Georgetown University in Washington, D.C., in 1987 as an assistant professor of computer science.
+He served as adjunct associate dean for science education in the college of arts and sciences from 1993 to 1995.
+He was chair of Georgetown’s department of computer science from 1994 to 1995, and from 1995 to 1999 he was the first dean of science at Georgetown University.
+Snyder was the Wright Family Distinguished Professor in the department of computer science from 1997 to 2001.
 His mathematical research has concerned problems in computational geometry, including Steiner trees, convex hulls, and worst-case analysis of total length and individual lengths geometric graphs.

 He was a visiting professor at the Wharton School of the University of Pennsylvania, in the summer of 1991 and 1992.

-From 2001 to 2007, Snyder served as the dean of the College of Arts and Sciences at Fairfield University in Fairfield, Connecticut.
-He was Professor of Mathematics and Vice President for Academic Affairs at Loyola University Maryland from 2007 to 2014.
+From 2001 to 2007, Snyder served as the dean of the college of arts and sciences at Fairfield University in Fairfield, Connecticut.
+He was professor of mathematics and vice president for academic affairs at Loyola University Maryland from 2007 to 2014.
 In 2011, Snyder investigated allegations that Professor Thomas DiLorenzo was a member of the League of the South, a neo-Confederate organization.

-He has spoken nationwide about the millennial generation and ways to educate them.
-He has practiced “technogogy” for more than 20 years and created LCAST, a series of podcasts aimed at helping students.
-The podcasts also feature original music he has written, arranged, recorded, produced, mixed, and mastered; his music can also be found on iTunes and on Soundcloud, under his full name.
+Snyder has practiced “technogogy” for more than 20 years and created LCAST, a series of podcasts aimed at helping students.
+The podcasts also feature original music he has written, arranged, recorded, produced, and mixed.

-In 2014, he taught “Concepts of Mathematics (Math for Musicians)” at the Berklee College of Music., as a visiting scholar in the Department of Liberal Arts and the Department of Electronic Production & Design.

 Snyder was chosen to replace David W. Burcham as the president of Loyola Marymount University in March 2015.
 He assumed office as LMU's president on June 1, 2015, and was inaugurated on October 6, 2015.
+Snyder resigned from the position effective May 31, 2025.

 Personal life

 Snyder was born in 1959 to Shirley and Gordon Snyder in Toledo, Ohio.
 He attended local public schools, including Rogers High School.
-Snyder is a convert to Roman Catholicism.
+Snyder is a convert to Catholicism.
 He has an older sister, Linda Snyder, and a younger brother, Scott Snyder.

 He has been a musician most of his life, and was the lead singer in the touring rock and punk band Whirlwind from 1976 to 1983.

 Snyder is married to CNN journalist Carol Costello.
 They met when she interviewed him for a story on the odds of winning the Powerball lottery.
 They married in 2004.